 When baked, form into the shape of a cone, dip each edge in egg whites, and then each end in colored or vanilla sugar.
 These simple cookies make a nice show for a Christmas dessert table.

-They are seen in the German Christmas Markets along with Christmas trees and Advent calendars, and family members can have fun making them along with other Christmas decorations.
+They are often seen in the German Christmas Markets along with Christmas trees and Advent calendars, and family members can have fun making them along with other Christmas decorations.